AbeleAtresso/learning-journal-1/CODERS_COMPUTER.md

 - Node and NPM: Node is a Javascript runtime environment.
 NPM is a package manager for Node.
 It gives me access to install programs from an online registry.
 - ESLint: A tool that identifies problems found in JavaScript code.
 It helps me solve code errors and style issues.
 - Tree: A command that I can type into the terminal to display a list of all directories and folders in a tree view format.

+## Command Line Cheat Sheet
+I worked through the [Linux tutorial on Ryans Tutorials](https://ryanstutorials.net/linuxtutorial/) and came up with this cheat sheet.

+### Basic Navigation
+- `pwd`: Tells you what your current (or present working) directory is.
+Short for 'print working directory'
+- `ls`: Lists the contents of the current directory.
+Short for 'list'
+  - `ls -l`: Displays a long listing of contents
+  - `ls Directory`: List the contents of a specific subdirectory instead of the current directory's contents.
+Using a `/` by itself will reference the root directory.
+Using a `./` (or omitting this) will reference the current directory.
+Using `../` will reference the parent directory.
+Using `~` will reference the home directory
+- `cd`: Changes the current directory.
+  - `cd Directory`: Move to a specific subdirectory.
+Using `cd /` will move you to the root directory.
+Using a `./Directory` (or omitting this) will move in relation to the current directory.
+Using `cd ../Directory` will move in relation to the parent directory.
+Using `cd ~` will move you to the home directory.
+  - As you start typing a path you may press the Tab key at any time to invoke an auto complete action.